 We emptied the spare-parts lockers in search of a suitable replacement part.
 It looked like a hurricane had ripped through the saloon.
 We couldn’t find an exact t-piece, however one almost perfect one was found and we set about making it perfect.
 It was also a hot day, not ideal for working inside.

 We decided to remove the thermocouple and with all leaks repaired, put everything back together and started up the watermaker.
 It started ok, it kept on running beyond 5 minutes and there were no leaks.
 As we have a breaker on the main watermaker on/off switch, the loss of the thermocouple shouldn’t be an issue.
 An hour later and it was still running.
 Fix number two complete.

 The Third Thing to Break

 You’d think two major items on the boat requiring repair would be enough.
 But now the fridge started playing up.
 We’d had no issues with it over the winter and had defrosted it in November.
-Usually, it cycles on and off throughout the day; the compressor runs until the low point is reached, switches off and the fridge box gradually warms up.
-When the set high point is reached the compressor turns on.
-A week into our freedom and it was struggling to reach anywhere near it’s usual low setting.
+Usually, it cycles on and off throughout the day: the compressor runs until it reaches the low point, then switches off.
+The fridge box then gradually warms up.
+The compressor turns on again when the fridge’s set high point is reached.
+A week into our freedom and it was struggling to reach anywhere near its usual low setting.

 We reviewed the symptoms and considered there could be an electrical issue – it only seemed to have this problem when there were other drains on the power.
 Colin rewired the main power supply and changed the breaker and we tried it again.
 Same issue.
 We could fettle it along with freezer blocks and move some items into the freezer, but it would be a long summer without a working fridge.
-Obviously getting it repaired was a possibility but this meant a return to the marina and by leaving we’d forfeited the low rates we’d paid during lock down.
-A financial conundrum.
+Obviously, one possibility was to have it repaired by a professional fridge engineer.
+But this meant returning to the marina and by leaving we’d forfeited the low rates we’d paid during the lockdown.
+It was a financial conundrum.

 Not really fixed, but liveable with.